23-24 Spring Educator Enrichment Grants are CLOSED

 Full or partial funding may be awarded for grants selected.
 No grant request is too small it is only important that it positively impacts students and the learning environment.
 To ensure we can reach as many schools and educators as our resources allow, we ask that requests be no more than $2,000.

 We prefer to fund projects that are innovative, replicable by other District teachers, likely to be sustained through other funding or resources, and that will benefit future classes beyond the grant year.

 A brief, final report is required and should include pictures.

-• Supplements and enhances the adopted district curriculum and goals
+• The project supplements and enhances the adopted district curriculum and goals

-• Replicable: Include a plan to share with other teachers in the district or for use in future classes beyond the grant year
+• A high probability of success is likely, and there’s a plan in place to share the project with other teachers in the district or for use in future classes beyond the grant year

 • The project has clear and concise objectives, and tangible strategies in mind for evaluating its impact